The Paddock Project

 When would the gallery open?

-We hope to apply for planning in late Spring /early Summer of 2017, but there is a lot of work to be done before then.
+We hope to apply for planning in late Summer of 2018.
 Assuming things proceed smoothly, the gallery would open in 2020.

 Would the gallery be open all year round?